Skip to content

 In this example, we wrote a fully working Quantum Neural Network from scratch, trained it, and saw its success at learning the requested transformation.

-In section 1 we defined our parametric quantum circuit, as well as our execution function.
+In section 1 we defined our parametric quantum program, as well as our execution function.
 Together, these two are sent as arguments to the QLayer object.
 In section 2 we set some hyperparameters, and in section 3 we trained our model.
 Section 4 helped us verify that our network is working as intended.